-Many methods have been proposed for solving either the primal formulation of linear classification, or the dual (usually with kernel form).
-Research continues apace.
+Many methods have been proposed for solving either the primal formulation of linear classification, or the dual (usually the kernel form).

-Most are based on optimization methods, or can be interpreted using the optimization framework.
+Many are based on optimization methods, or can be interpreted using tools from the analysis of optimization algorithms.

 Methods compared via a variety of metrics: